-I, (FULL name) acknowledge procedures for drug testing.
-I understand and agree to comply Pretrial Program in accordance with my court ordered condition be reported to the Court.
+the above procedures for drug testing.
+I un aname) acknowledge that my case manager thoroughly reviewed derstand and agree to comply with all above procedures as an active participant of a WCS Program in accumderstand that failing to sign this document cordance with my court ordered conditions of release.
+I not will be reported to the Court.
+Participant: Date: Witness (Case Manager): Date:

-Participant: Date:

-Witness (Case Manager): Date: